 Several researches have been conducted on general sleep disturbance social interaction anxiety and body shape relation in different ways, in-relation with different variables.
 But very few researches have been found on obese population, the current study has been done to explore the effect of general sleep disturbance social interaction anxiety and body shape among obese obesity on these variables and the results revealed that most of the hypothesis of the study were accepted.

 The hypothesis was that sleep disturbance is high among female obese as compared to male.
-Researchers suggested that Gender is the main factor in sleep disturbance and many studies have revealed that the level of sleep disturbance is high in female than male (Ford and Kamerow, 1989).
+Researchers suggested that Gender is the main factor in sleep disturbance and many studies have revealed that the level of sleep disturbance is high in female than male (Ford and& Kamerow, 1989).
 Results of the presented study have revealed the same so, the hypothesis is accepted.
 The hypothesis was that male are more conscious about their body image than female but results of the presented study revealed that female have showed higher score on BSS than male which rejected the hypothesis.
 There could be several reasons for the rejection of the hypothesis like the sample size could be more large or the culture or other factors could have affected the results.

 It was hypothesized that Social interaction anxiety is high among female as compared to male few researches have also suggested the same (Romero-Corral A, 2008).
 Results revealed that female feel difficulty in interaction with other as compared to male.
 While, Male are more comfortable to interact with others.
 This difficulty leads females towards anxiety.
 So, females try to avoid others to avoid that difficulty.
-Hence, the hypothesis was accepted.
+Hence, the hypothesis was accepted (don’t use such words such as accepted).
 Hypothesis was that Marital status effect General Sleep Disturbance, body shape, and social interaction anxiety.
 Previous research suggested that obesity, gender, age and marital status affect these variables (McAllister et al. 2009).
 Results revealed that married and unmarried have showed significant mean difference in which unmarried showed higher level with all three variables which means hypothesis was accepted.

 It was hypothesized that young obese have less sleep disturbance, are more concerned with body image, and have more social interaction anxiety than late adults.
 In previous researches both sided reviews have been found regarding this hypothesis some have said that young adults and teenagers have more sleep disturbance (Mantz et al., 2000).
-While others have said that late adults have more sleep problems (Wolfson and Carskadon, 1998).
+While others have said that late adults have more sleep problems (Wolfson and& Carskadon, 1998).
 Findings revealed that youngsters have more sleep disturbance higher level of consciousness about body image and are less socially interacted which means they have more social interaction anxiety, which means the hypothesis was partially accepted.

 It was hypothesized that that body shape plays a mediating role for general sleep disturbance and social interaction anxiety, and there is positive relationship of general sleep disturbance and social interaction anxiety.
 Results showed that body shape played mediating role and it has positive impact on general sleep disturbance and the direct positive impact on social interaction anxiety results also revealed that there is a significant positive relationship of general sleep disturbance and social interaction anxiety which means the hypothesis was completely accepted.